Vornado VH200 Review

 Our Analysis and Test Results

 The Vornado VH200 was a bit disappointing during our rigorous testing process.
-The main strength of the Vornado is that it's moderately efficient.
-Unfortunately along with that efficiency comes a serious lack of heating performance.
-Unless you find a killer deal on this space heater, we recommend you go with a cheaper model that offers a higher level of performance.
+The main strength is that it's moderately efficient.
+Unfortunately, along with that efficiency comes a serious lack of heating performance.
+Unless you find a killer deal on this space heater, we recommend you go with a cheaper model, which offers a higher performance level.

-Following our experiments, we concluded that the Vornado VH200 does a decent job of heating up a small room.
+We found a lengthy list of things that we were not excited about regarding the Vornado's features and performance.
+However, following our experiments, we concluded that the Vornado does a decent job of heating up a small room.

-After 20 minutes of running at full power, this device was able to raise the temperature of a 161 square foot room from 66.5 degrees Fahrenheit up to 74 degrees.
-After another 40 minutes, it brought the temperature up to 77.7 degrees for a total of an 11.2-degree rise over the course of an hour.
+After 20 minutes of running at full power, this device raised the temperature of a 161 square foot room from 66.5 degrees Fahrenheit up to 74 degrees.
+After another 40 minutes, it brought the temperature up to 77.7 degrees for an 11.2-degree rise over an hour.

 Another strong metric for the Vornado is energy costs.
-Running at a steady 1.27 kilowatts per hour, this model is one of the most efficient models that we've tested.
-At the time when this review was written, the national average of a price for a kilowatt-hour of power was right about 13 cents.
-Using these figures we can surmise that the Vornado will cost about $13 to run for 10 hours, and $120 to run round the clock for a month.
-That may seem like a high cost, but these are 1500 watt devices that burn a ton of power — this model actually comes with a fairly low operating cost.
+Running at a steady 1.27 kilowatts per hour, this model is one of the more efficient models we've tested.
+When we wrote this review, the national average price for a kilowatt-hour of power was about 13 cents.
+Using these figures, we can surmise that the Vornado will cost about $1.30 to run for 10 hours and $39 for 10 hours a day for 30 days.
+That may seem like a high cost, but these are 1500 watt devices that burn a ton of power — and given the high wattage, this is a fairly low operating cost.

 To sum it up, we find it difficult to recommend the Vornado VH200.
-Its performance is unimpressive, it is seriously lacking any kind of special features, and worst of all it's much more expensive than models that offer all of the above.
+Its performance is unimpressive, it lacks any special features, and worst of all, it's much more expensive than models that offer all of the above.